chain4travel/camino-website/src/posts/overview-blogpost.md

 ## Camino Network

-Camino Network is the Layer 1 blockchain project managed by the Camino Network Foundation and supported by consortium members and, in particular, by Chain4Travel AG, which is a tech lab of the Camino Network.
+Camino Network is the Layer 1 blockchain project managed by the Camino Network Foundation and supported by consortium members and, in particular, by Chain4Travel AG, which is a tech lab of Camino Network.
 By leveraging blockchain technology, the foundation aims to transform the travel industry with a decentralized, transparent, and efficient web3 travel ecosystem for businesses, service providers, and travelers.
-The network is live and healthy with 47 validators, 4000+ wallets, and an average of over 1000 weekly transactions (as of 22 January 2024).
+The network is live and healthy with 50 validators, 4000+ wallets, and an average of over 1000 weekly transactions (as of May 23, 2024).

 ## Open collaboration